Outfittery/training_grounds/FULL.md

 ## Overview

-The Data Cleaning phase occurs after Featurization.
-At this stage, we have the data as the tidy dataframe, but there are still:
+The Data Cleaning phase is applicable to the stage when we already have our dataset as a tidy dataframe.
+This dataframe may not, however, be immediately suitable for machine leaning as it may contain:

 * missing continuous values
+* non-normalized continuous values
 * categorical values in need of transformation

 In `sklearn` there are plenty of useful classes to address these problems.
 The only problem with them is that they do not keep the data in `pd.DataFrame` format, converting them to `numpy` arrays, thus losing the column names and making the debugging much harder.